sahyung/eic-test-movie-library/readme.md

 ```

 – go to [localhost:3300/graphql](localhost:3300/graphql)
-– copy the example query from `query.graphql` to graphql playground
+– copy the example query from `query.graphql` to graphql playground to test